easybuilders/easybuild/docs/Extended_dry_run.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any errors that occur are ignored, and are reported with a clear warning message.
-This is done because it is not unlikely that these errors occur because of the dry run mechanism.
+This is done because it is possible that these errors occur because of the dry run mechanism.

 For example, the install step could assume that certain files created by a previous step will be present, but they
 will not be there since the commands that are supposed to produce them were not actually performed in dry run mode.